jianing-sun/Python-Solutions/README.md

 6. Simple alarm clock uses winsound, os, and time package.
 Finished on Dec 12th.
 7. Simple calculator.
 Finished on Dec 14th.
 8. Factorial finder with two methods: recursion and loop.
 Finished on Dec 14th.
+9. Complex number algerba.
+Compute the addition and multiplication of two complex numbers.
+Finished on Dec 14th.
+10. An interesting happy number generator.
+Finished on Dec 14th.

 Feel free to test the .py files and I would be very appreciated if you can comment with any bugs/suggestions to make it better.
 Thanks!